MoipatiThoobe/AWS-challenge-week-1/README.md

 5.2 Delete all of the User group, User, Role and policies

+In this Hands on lab I learned how to do the following:
+* Create AWS IAM identities
+* Assign an IAM role for EC2 instance
+* Test the access for resources

 ## Amazon CloudWatch Hands on Lab

-Amazon CloudWatch is a monitoring and observability service which provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilisation and get a unified view of operation health.
+Amazon CloudWatch is a monitoring and observability service which provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization and get a unified view of operation health.
 CloudWatch collects monitoring and operational data in the form of logs, metrics and events, providing you with a unified view of your resources.

 Step 1: Create a simple notification service (SNS) topic